Dr. Kajal Kapur

 4. Kapur, B. Kajal, "Sustainable Financial Management through Citizen Engagement", American Society for Public Administration Annual Conference, Governance and Sustainability: Local Concerns, Global Challenges, March 2013.

-Dr. Kapur's projects, skills, professional participation
+Projects, skills, and professional participation

 Projects

-Analyzed favorable utility policies and programs that have resulted in the installation of Combined Heat and Power (CHP) systems by utility customers for EPA's CHP Partnership.
+Analyzed favorable utility policies and programs that have resulted in the installation of Combined Heat and Power (CHP) systems by utility customers for EPA's CHPP.
 Researched utility actions for the promotion of CHP systems and case studies of successful utility support of CHP technologies.
 Recommended tools, services, and resources that CHPP can develop to help utilities with the promotion of CHP systems.

-Provided economics and financial expertise for an Integrated Energy Management Feasibility Study funded by United States Trade and Development Agency (USTDA).
+Provided economics and financial expertise for an Integrated Energy Management Feasibility Study funded by the United States Trade and Development Agency (USTDA).
 Used state-of-the-art models to conduct economic assessments of small hydro power plants.
-Estimated emisssions reductions from the KTDA hydro projects by modeling carbon emissions from base case and proposed hydro options.
+Estimated emissions reductions from the KTDA hydro projects by modeling carbon emissions from the base case and proposed hydro options.
 Used spreadsheet models to evaluate emission reductions and carbon credit potential of these options.

-Provided support to District of Columbia, Office of People's Counsel (OPC) in development of the case against Potomac Electric Power Company’s requested rate increase.
+Provided support to the District of Columbia, Office of People's Counsel (OPC) in the development of the case against Potomac Electric Power Company’s requested rate increase.
 Evaluated the conceptual justification and quantification of a revenue adjustment for the elasticity response to increased electric rates.
 Presented written and oral testimony on behalf of the OPC before the District of Columbia Public Service Commission.

 Helped the Attorney General of Kentucky evaluate the Integrated Resource Plan of a Transmission and Distribution (T&D) Cooperative.
-Reviewed the utility’s load forecasting, demand and supply side planning and environmental compliance efforts.
+Reviewed the utility’s load forecasting, demand and supply side planning, and environmental compliance efforts.

 Provided consulting services to the Attorney General of Michigan in connection with an evaluation of the demand and energy forecasts submitted by a utility.
 Prepared a written analysis of the utility's forecasting program, including the identification of problematic aspects.

-Trained South Korean management personnel on topics related to customer satisfaction, education strategies, product differentiation and pricing of services.
+Trained South Korean management personnel on topics related to customer satisfaction, education strategies, product differentiation, and pricing of services.
 Trained South Korean utility management on important market reform issues in the United States electric power industry.
-Lectured management on regulated versus competitive pricing, new pricing mechanisms used in competitive markets and the differences in pricing methods.
-Discussed the implications of competitive pricing including economic development rates, green pricing and distributed power.
+Lectured management on regulated versus competitive pricing, new pricing mechanisms used in competitive markets, and the differences in pricing methods.
+Discussed the implications of competitive pricing, including economic development rates, green pricing, and distributed power.

 Participated in a settlement process for the approval of Southern Indiana Gas and Electric Company’s conservation plan on behalf of the Indiana Office of Utility Consumer Counselor (OUCC).
-The process included the planning, design, implementation and evaluation of residential, commercial and industrial conservation programs.
+The process included the planning, design, implementation, and evaluation of residential, commercial, and industrial conservation programs.

 Participated in a settlement process for the approval of Southern Indiana Gas and Electric Company’s Clean Air Compliance Plan on behalf of the OUCC.
 Analyzed the impact of Clean Air Act Amendments on resource planning.
 Studied Indiana requirements for the approval of an environmental compliance plan to determine whether the utility’s plan met those requirements.